This Mixed Berry Jello Poke Cake is the perfect treat for your next get-together! An easy dessert to make that looks fancy and impressive!

 1 tub whipped topping, thawed (such as Cool Whip)

-After it is baked and while it is still warm, poke your holes in the cake.
-You can use the large end of a chopstick, wooden skewers, or the end of a wooden spoon, provided the handle isn’t too wide.
+Step 3: After it is baked and while it is still warm, poke your holes in the cake.
 You want to poke holes that go down to the very bottom, making sure to leave about an inch between each hole.

-Allow the cake to cool to room temperature.
+Step 4: Allow the hot cake to cool to room temperature.

-In a large bowl, prepare the red Jello according to the box directions (this will include both cold water and boiling water) and let it cool completely on the counter, but don’t let it set.
+Step 5: In a large bowl, prepare the red Jello according to the package directions (this will include the gelatin powder, cold water, and hot water) and let it cool completely on the counter, but don’t let it set.